 Kunsu Shim is a composer and performance artist.
-His sound world is a melting pot of ideas from opposing forces such as chaos and order, chance and causality, striding forth and dwelling, sequence and interruption, smooth and rough, I and you (we).
+His sound world is a melting pot of ideas from opposing forces such as chaos and order, chance and causality, striding and lingering, running away and interruption, smooth and rough – I and you (WE) merge.
 Shim understands his works to be a contemplation of form, and so without mysticism.
-His performances in the tradition of Fluxus seek to destroy the visible reality of things, and thus render them intangible.
+His performances in the tradition of Fluxus seek to destroy the visibile reality of things and thus render them intangible.